-If immediate action is not necessary to protect the government's interest, the Grants Officer should provide the recipient or subrecipient 30 calendar days' notice that DOC will proceed with the suspension of payments if compliance is not established by the recipient or subrecipient within 30 calendar days of the date of the notice.
-A suspension of payments may be imposed regardless of whether the recipient or subrecipient has submitted pending payment requests.
+If immediate action is not necessary to protect the government's interest, the Grants Officer should provide the recipient 30 calendar days' notice that DOC will proceed with the suspension of payments if compliance is not established by the recipient within 30 calendar days of the date of the notice.
+A suspension of payments may be imposed regardless of whether the recipient has submitted pending payment requests.
 If specified corrective actions are not taken, the Grants Officer may, after considering the best interests of the government, take more severe enforcement action, including suspension or termination of the award.

 4. Suspension of Award.
-The Grants Officer may suspend an award, in part or in its entirety, after determining it is necessary to temporarily halt all activities under an award, including making payments to the recipient and subrecipient, pending corrective actions by the recipient and/or subrecipient.
-All activities under an award must cease and no costs may be incurred by the recipient or subrecipient during the suspension.
+The Grants Officer may suspend an award, in part or in its entirety, after determining it is necessary to temporarily halt all activities under an award, including making payments to the recipient, pending corrective actions by the recipient.
+All activities under an award must cease and no costs may be incurred by the recipient during the suspension.
 Only the Grants Officer is authorized to suspend an award or lift a suspension once it is imposed.